top of page

 Home Dashboard

-Gives users a quick at-a-glance overview and can tap through to view more detail.
+Gives users a quick at-a-glance overview and ability to tap through to view more detail.

 To Do List

-Originally called "Deal."
-Also prominent on the home dashboard.
-Users add new project details and build their To Do List here.
+Also prominent on the home dashboard, it allows users to add new project details and build their to-do list.

 Current Project List